flutter/website/src/docs/cookbook/networking/delete-data.md

   );

   if (response.statusCode == 200) {
-    // If the server did return a 200 OK response, then parse the JSON.
+    // If the server did return a 200 OK response,
+    // then parse the JSON.
+After deleting,
-    // After deleting,  you get an empty JSON `{}` response
+    // you'll get an empty JSON `{}` response.
-    // you do not return `null` here, if you did, `snapshot.hasData` would always return false on `FutureBuilder` return Album.fromJson(json.decode(response.body));
+    // Don't return `null` here, otherwise
+    // `snapshot.hasData` would always return false
+    // on `FutureBuilder`.
+    return Album.fromJson(json.decode(response.body));
   } else {
     throw Exception('Failed to delete album.');